 Here the trading is done only in the futures segment.

-But if you want to take the delivery then you also have the spot market there but, the minimum lot is 1 Gram or 8 Gram or 1 quintal (100 kgs) or 1000 kgs (1 ton).
-Whatever you are buying in the spot market you have to pay extra for the delivery charges, which is according to the weight.
+But if you want to take the delivery then you also have the spot market there but, the minimum lot is 1 Gram or 8 Gram or one quintal (100 kgs) or 1000 kgs (1 ton).
+Whatever you are buying in the spot market, you have to pay extra for the delivery charges, which is according to the weight.

 When there is not enough production or when the demand is higher, the price goes up and vice-versa.